Nixtamalization: Mesoamerica

 The process of nixtamalization was first developed in Mesoamerica, where maize was originally cultivated.
-There is no precise date when the technology was developed, but the earliest evidence of nixtamalization is found in Guatemala's southern coast, with equipment dating from 1200–1500 BC.

-How nixtamalization was discovered is not known, but one possibility may have been through the use of hot stones (see Pot boiler) to boil corn in early cultures which did not have cooking vessels robust enough to put directly on fire or coals.
-In limestone regions like those in Guatemala and southern Mexico, heated chunks of limestone would naturally be used, and experiments show that hot limestone makes the cooking water sufficiently alkaline to cause nixtamalization.
-Archaeological evidence supporting this possibility has been found in southern Utah, United States.
+The earliest evidence is found in Guatemala's southern coast, with equipment dating from 1200 to 1500 BC.
+How nixtamalization was discovered is not known, but it may have been through the use of hot cooking stones to boil corn in early cultures which did not have cooking vessels robust enough to put directly on fire or coals.
+In limestone-bedrock regions like those in Guatemala and southern Mexico, heated chunks of limestone would naturally be used, and experiments show that hot limestone makes the cooking water sufficiently alkaline to cause nixtamalization.
+Archaeological evidence of this conjecture has been found in southern Utah.

-The Aztec and Mayan civilizations developed nixtamalization using slaked lime (calcium hydroxide) and lye (potassium hydroxide) to create alkaline solutions.
-The Chibcha people to the north of the ancient Inca also used calcium hydroxide (also known as "cal"), while the tribes of North America used soda ash.
+The Aztec and Maya civilizations developed nixtamalization by using slaked lime (calcium hydroxide, or "cal") and lye (potassium hydroxide) to create alkaline solutions.
+The Chibcha people to the north of the ancient Inca also used calcium hydroxide, while the tribes of North America used soda ash.

-The nixtamalization process was very important in the early Mesoamerican diet, as most of the niacin content in unprocessed maize is bound to hemicellulose, drastically reducing its bioavailability.
+The nixtamalization process was very important in the early Mesoamerican diet, as there is very little niacin in corn and the tryptophan within is unavailable without processing.
 A population that depends on untreated maize as a staple food risks malnourishment and is more likely to develop deficiency diseases such as pellagra, niacin deficiency, or kwashiorkor, the absence of certain amino acids that maize is deficient in.
 Maize cooked with lime or other alkali provided bioavailable niacin to Mesoamericans.
 Beans provided the otherwise missing amino acids required to balance maize for complete protein.